k2kr/mean-template/README.md

-# q-mean-template
+# mean-template
-Provides a template website for qualcomm web applications to be built using the MEAN stack.
+Provides a template website for web applications to be built using the MEAN stack.

 ## What is a MEAN stack?